New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Browns stats and trends

-- In Cleveland's nine games this season, it has five wins against the spread.

-- The Browns have been underdogs by 2.5 points or more two times this season and covered the spread once.
+- The Browns have covered the spread once this season when underdogs by 2.5 points or more (in two chances).

-- Cleveland's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Cleveland has hit the over in 55.6% of its opportunities this season (five times over nine games with a set point total).

-- Cleveland is 3-2 against the spread and 3-2 overall in games when it records more than 18.9 points.
+- When Cleveland scores more than 18.9 points, it is 3-2 against the spread and 3-2 overall.

-- When Cleveland amasses over 340.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that Cleveland totals more than 340.3 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Browns have turned the ball over eight times, eight fewer times than the Patriots have forced turnovers (16).

 Home and road insights

-- New England has two wins against the spread, and is 1-4 overall, at home this year.

-- The Patriots have one win ATS (1-2) as 2.5-point favorites or more at home.
+- At home, the Patriots have one win ATS (1-2) as 2.5-point favorites or greater.

-- New England has gone over the total twice in five home games this year.
+- In five home games this season, New England has gone over the total twice.

 Powered by Data Skrive.